can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 `(get-new-files)` form and prints header by itself and items list with this callback.

-Callback was an extension point to remove any constraint on type of list items and let actual code deal with it.
+The callback was an extension point to remove any constraint on the type of list items and let actual code deal with it.

 With the macro implemented actual status code again became really trivial.